 The Principle of Capacitance

 Touch lamps are based on the principle of capacitance.
-In general, capacitance refers to the amount of electric charge stored in capacitors.
-It is measured by the amount of stored electric charge per unit change in electrical potential.
+Capacitance generally refers to the amount of electric charge stored in capacitors—the amount of stored electric charge per unit change in electrical potential measures it.

 Circuits contain specialized components known as capacitors.
 These components store different electrical charges to smooth out voltage fluctuations.
-Research shows that the varying amount of charge also works as radio receivers.
+Research shows that varying amount of payment also works as radio receivers.

 For instance, when you touch the lamp, you change its capacitance.
-The lamp detects the change and acts accordingly – i.e. it turns “ON” or “OFF.”
+The light detects the change and acts accordingly, i.e., turns “ON” or “OFF.”
 The principle of capacitance considers the following factors.

-The human body has many unique features, including warm temperature.
-Your body is naturally warmer than the surrounding temperatures because you are a warm-blooded specie.
-Many appliances and machines use buttons that are sensitive to human finger’s warmth.
+The human body has many unique features, including warm temperatures.
+Your body is naturally more generous than the surrounding temperatures because you are a warm-blooded specie.
+Many appliances and machines use buttons sensitive to human fingers’ warmth.

 According to the Journal of Biological Chemistry, the human body contains 60% of water, which means it conducts electricity.
 Research shows that human touch can close the circuit, especially when two contacts are close.

 Your body has a different capacitance from the lamp.
-The combined capacitance of the human body and the touch lamp is different from the individual capacitances, leading to change in the stored electrons.
+The combined capacitance of the human body and the touch lamp differs from the individual capacitances, leading to changes in the stored electrons.

 The touch lamp has a specialized circuit that detects the change and responds to activate the electrical switch located inside it.
-As a result, the lamp turns on and produce light.
-When you take your finger away, the touch lamp’s capacitance goes back to its original capacity.
-The circuit detects the fluctuation and active the switch again.
-Based on the programming, the lamp turns off and stop producing the light.
+As a result, the lamp turns on and produces light.
+When you remove your finger, the touch lamp’s capacitance returns to its original capacity.
+The circuit detects the fluctuation and activates the switch again.
+Based on the programming, the lamp turns off and stops producing light.

 Can Touch Lamps Control Brightness?